ShriramJayanth/cp-code-runner/README.md

 ## Error Handling

-If an error occurs during execution (e.g., compilation error for C++ or syntax error for Python), the `stderr` field will contain the error details, and the `status` will be set to `failed`.
+If an error occurs during execution (e.g., compilation error for C++, Java or syntax error for Python), the `stderr` field will contain the error details, and the `status` will be set to `failed`.

 ### Example Error Result